LisaHopcroft/organisationRAP/inst/docs/slide-examples.md

 - `bookdown` and `markdown`
 - yaml tools

+Explore my [CTutils package](https://github.com/LisaHopcroft/CTutils) for more information.

 ---

 # Summary

 - Spend time developing a robust RAP
-- Use `git`
+* Use `git` (properly)
-- Are you are copying and pasting? :loudspeaker: **YOU'RE DOING IT WRONG**.
+* Are you are copying and pasting? :loudspeaker: **YOU'RE DOING IT WRONG**.
-- Document, document, document.
+* Document, document, document.
 If not for someone else, do it for your future self.